Human rights in Oman: Basic rights

 There is limited freedom of speech and of the press, and self-censorship by journalists and writers is standard practice.
 Criticizing the sultan is illegal, as are many other kinds of expression, including those that are viewed as offending personal dignity or violating public order.
 "The penal code prescribes a prison sentence and fine for anyone who publicly blasphemes God or His prophets, commits an affront to religious groups by spoken or written word, or breaches the peace of a lawful religious gathering," according to a U.S. State Department report issued in 2012.
 The contents of all print media are subject to official pre-publication review.
 As of 2010, three prominent authors were prohibited from speaking in public.
 In the same year, officials banned the display of a number of historical and literary works at the Muscat International Book Fair.

+Merely mentioning the existence of such restrictions can land Omanis in trouble.
+In 2009, a web publisher was fined and given a suspended jail sentence for revealing that a supposedly live TV programme was actually pre-recorded to eliminate any criticisms of the government.

 The country's eight privately owned newspapers generally follow a pro-government line, and the government's many newspapers, magazines, and radio and TV stations are consistently pro-government.
 Oman's four private radio and TV stations, for which Oman first issued licenses in October 2005, also tend to hew to a pro-government line.
 Inhabitants of Oman are allowed to watch satellite TV broadcasts from other countries, and this, along with a rapid increase in Internet penetration (from 9% in 2008 to over 40% in 2010) has “allowed the emergence of social, economic and even political debates.”

 Oman's government monitors cell-phone conversations, e-mail exchanges, and Internet chat rooms, and restricts free speech on the Internet, blocking access to many websites and posting notices on other sites warning against criticism of the sultan or other officials.
 In the same way, the government limits the freedom of academics to discuss or write about certain matters, with faculty members engaging in systematic self-censorship.
 University professors are prohibited from writing about or discussing local politics, and are subject to dismissal if they violate this rule.